 The e-invoicing system in India covers various types of transactions, including taxable B2B supply of goods or services, B2G supply of goods or services, export sales, and sales falling under the Reverse Charge Mechanism (RCM).
 It includes tax invoices, debit notes, credit notes, and invoice-cum-bill of supply.

-However, certain transactions and businesses are excluded from the e-invoicing scope.
+However, certain transactions and businesses are excluded from the scope of e-invoicing.
 These exclusions comprise exempted sales with the bill of supply, imports, job works, delivery challans, banks, financial institutions, insurance companies, exhibitors of cinematographic films on multiplex screens, non-banking financial companies, goods transportation and passenger transportation agencies, units in SEZ or special economic zones, and government departments.

 Objective and Impact of E-Invoicing